 Working remotely has been a topic many clients are asking us during this Coronavirus outbreak.
-So to help them, we’ve created a series to help everyone learn from our many lessons including our last blog on considerations for setting up your team for success in a home-office environment.
+So to help them, VIPdesk has created a series to help everyone learn from our years of remote work experience.
+Check out our last blog on considerations for setting up your team for success in a home-office environment.

 Effectively Communicating with Remote Workers